As Summer ends we’re harvesting the delicious green chiles and peppers we’ve been growing for months, and guess what?

 Brown the diced pork over medium-high heat until slightly browned and crispy.
 Once cooled remove from the pan and roughly chop the pork into smaller pieces.
 In the same pan saute one whole diced onion.
 Once translucent in color, add the garlic and saute a few minutes longer.

 Next, add the salt, pepper, cumin and oregano and bring to a boil.
 Carefully remove one cup of the chile broth before the mixture begins to boil.
 Whisk the cornstarch into the separated cup of broth making sure to whisk away any lumps.
 Once the chile is boiling, add it back into the pot; this will thicken the chile.
 Boil for a minute or two and then cover, reduce the heat to low, and simmer.
 Simmer for an hour to meld the flavors together.
+Salt and pepper to taste.

 Enjoy 🙂 xoxo